 You can feed your chicken many low-cost protein options without jeopardizing their health.
 From tasty and healthy bugs to readily available scraps and even basic yet delectable leftovers, we cover it all.
 Come along as we learn about innovative approaches to providing protein to chickens.

 1. Chickens Will EatBugs and Insects

 Chickens will forage for bugs and insects as a source of protein.
 This is much harder for cooped chickens, but if you move your chicken coop around the yard or allow your chickens to free-range during the day, then you won’t need to supplement their diets as much.
 Chickens will eat bugs, spiders, insects.
 They will also catch mice and lizards if the opportunity arises.

 Another option is to feed your chickens maggots.
 Maggots can be purchased or raised to feed your chickens.
 Some people think they are super gross so make sure you are ok raising these ugly insects.

 In the winter, you can harvest bugs by putting a board on the ground.
 It will warm up the ground more and bugs will crawl under it to stay warm.
 Flip the board over after a few days and let your ladies feast.

-Chickens can also eat any part of the chicken that is edible for human consumption.
+Chickens can also eat any edible part of the chicken for human consumption.
 This means they can also eat the innard organs of your Thanksgiving bird.